Xetibo/ReSet-Doc/sections/result/plugins/monitor.typ

     ], caption: [Example for a valid fractional scale])<fraction-example>], )

-For fractional scaling, there is another requirement that a user selected scale must adhere to.
+For fractional scaling, there is another requirement that a user-selected scale must adhere to.
 This requirement defines that a chosen scale must be a divider for both the width and the height of the resolution.
 In other words, the division must result in a full integer and may not leave any fractions.
-Using scaling with non integer resolutions would mean slightly different aspect ratios for every scale, which creates an inconsistent user experience.
+Using scaling with noninteger resolutions would mean slightly different aspect ratios for every scale, which creates an inconsistent user experience.

 The challenges with this approach is that a user may no longer enter any random